 Raw data is essential to business analytics, but data visualization can help teams immediately understand what the numbers mean.
 Analysts can set up reporting dashboards that provide data visualization for them.
 For example, an eCommerce team might track sales data throughout Black Friday compared to previous years.
 This provides context and insight that a spreadsheet full of sales numbers can’t easily do.

 Fortunately, interactive visuals can make data less intimidating while helping workers improve their work.
 Data visualization software can help employees create engaging infographics that can be easily understood across the organization.
-Brightly colored bar charts and diagrams help people look at numbers differently that help them take action based on the information.
+Brightly colored bar charts and diagrams help people look at numbers differently and help them take action based on the information.

 It’s entirely possible that data visualization tools can help Americans overcome their math anxiety or at least help them learn to live with it.